SenecaX/news-app/README.md

 Display a history of the visited headlines - done

-Show off your CSS skills by making it look good & responsive - done
+Show off your CSS skills by making it look good & responsive - done (partly)

 Make an API call to this URL https://newsapi.org/v2/top-headlines?country=us&apiKey=API_KEY to get the latest headlines from different sources - done